valeriupredoi/LUMI_ESMValTool/README.md

 pip install -e .[develop]
 ```

-This installation will be placed in your `$HOME/.local` dir and will be sitting on top of the container;
+This installation will always be placed in your `$HOME/.local` directory, and will be sitting on top of the container;
 be advised that your `$HOME` dir is not readable by other users, and on LUMI you can not open it for
 group reads.